dummy-image

 How should you introduce yourself in an interview?

 After greeting the interview panel, you have to introduce yourself.
-Make sure you have a prepared greeting or check out some interview presentation templates before you go for the interview to sound professional.
+Ensure you have a prepared greeting or check out some interview presentation templates to sound professional before you go for the interview.
 State your full name, educational background, and skill.
-It can go like,
+It can go like this,

-My name is Robert, and I’m a graduate of Marketing here for the role of digital marketing associate.
+My name is Robert, and I’m a Marketing graduate here for the digital marketing associate role.
 I have a strong background in digital marketing, and I would love to become a valuable member of your team.”

 How to introduce myself with a presentation in an interview